Linaro/documentation/Reference-Platform/Platforms/Consumer/README.md

 - [Getting Started](GettingStarted/README.md)
    - Learn more about the Consumer Reference Platform, this is an ideal place to start.
 - [Installation](Installation/README.md)
-   - Choose and install an operating system on your HiKey
+   - Installation and build instructions for a variety of your Reference Platform components
 - [Downloads](Downloads/README.md)
-   - Already familiar with your 96Boards?
-Skip the board bring up sections and go straight to your download!
+   - Skip straight to your Reference Platform downloads
 - [Hardware](HardwareDocs/README.md)
-   - Explore the Reference Platform from the Hardware side
+   - Explore the Reference Platform from a Hardware
 - [Troubleshooting](Troubleshooting/README.md)
    - From bug reports and current issues, to forum access and other useful resources, we want to help you find answers